Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Open Bandit Pipeline (OBP) Package

-Below, we show an example of conducting an offline evaluation of the performance of BernoulliTS using IPW as an OPE estimator and the Random policy as a behavior policy.
+Below, we show an example of conducting an OPE of the performance of BernoulliTS using IPW as an OPE estimator and the Random policy as a behavior policy.
 We see that only ten lines of code are sufficient to complete the standard OPE procedure from scratch (Code Snippet 1).

 In the following subsections, we explain some important features in the example flow.